muratk3n/thirdwave/en/tweets/2020/week22a.md

 ---

-There is a point when I start the new thing I remember what was left over in the old thing, so in the beginning of the new thing a lot of old stuff gets done. 🤷‍♂️
+There is a point when I start the new thing I realize more what looks more unfinished in the old thing, so in the beginning of the new thing a lot of old stuff gets done. 🤷‍♂️

 *2020-05-22 10:15:48*